AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/get-data-view-data/quick-start-get-data-view-data.md

 The supported mode of retrieval is interpolated values within a user-specified range.
 Several formats are available, such as JSON and CSV.

 ### Index
-All data in a data view is associated with an index value, for example, a timestamp.
+All data in a data view is associated with an index value, i.e. a timestamp.
 If there are multiple groups in the data view, the index and grouping field values together form a unique identifier for each data record.

 #### Index type
 The supported index type is `DateTime`, as noted in [Define a Data View](xref:DataViewsQuickStartDefine).
 Date times should use ISO 8601 format and can be in either UTC or local time.
 Data retrieved using the [Data API](xref:DataViewsDataAPI) will be returned in UTC.